muarshad01/Quran_Progress/14_surah_ibrahim.md

 ***

-* 18–20: Worthlessness of Disbelief
+### 18–20: Worthlessness of Disbelief
+* Ashes fiercely blown away by wind on a stormy day
+* If He wills, He can eliminate you and produce a new creation.

 ***